pmndrs/xr/docs/tutorials/guards.md

 ```

 ### Our First Guard
-Already in our application we have something worth putting a guard on.
-We have an XR scene already to go with an enter VR button, but what if the user is on a device that doesn't support VR?
+Our simple demo here already has something worth putting a guard on.
+We have an XR scene ready to launch from the enter VR button, but what if the user is on a device that doesn't support VR?
 We can use the `IfSessionModeSupported` guard to only show the enter VR button when the user's device supports immersive VR sessions. `IfSessionModeSupported` takes a `mode` prop which can be set to `immersive-vr`, `immersive-ar`, or `inline`.
 Let's wrap our enter VR and enter AR buttons with the `IfSessionModeSupported` guard.

 **App.tsx:**
 ```tsx